aKaReZa75/ESP8266/README.md

 By understanding and correctly configuring these pins, you can ensure that your ESP8266 boots into the desired mode and operates reliably.

 ## Notes
 - **GPIO15:** Always pulled low (0V) for standard operation modes.
-Internal pull-up resistor cannot be used.
+If using an ESP8266 module like ESP-12, check if an internal 5KΩ pull-down resistor is present.
+Otherwise, add an external 10KΩ resistor to GND.
 - **GPIO0:** Pulled high (3.3V) for normal operation.
 Using it as a Hi-Z input is not possible.
 - **GPIO2:** Should not be low at boot.
 You can’t connect a switch directly to this pin without causing boot issues.
 - You don’t have to add an external pull-up resistor to GPIO2, the internal one is enabled at boot.